ivans-innovation-lab/my-company-documentation/chapter1/microservices/overview.md

  - One database for all 'command side' microservices, and one database per 'query side' service (not so complicated - scales better)
  - One database per service (complicated - scales good)

+### Message broker

+ - [RabbitMQ](https://www.rabbitmq.com/) to pass events between micro-services.
+We'll deliver a event to multiple consumers.
+This pattern is known as "publish/subscribe".
+'Command side' service will send events to exchange.
+Each 'query side' service will bind a queue to that exchange and receive (process) events in that way.
+Events are durable and this is making the system more (highly) available and fault isolated.
+The 'query  side' doesn't have to be online, as long as events are durable.
+Once the 'query side' is online it will process all events in concrete queue with correct order.

 ## Components